 All of these items are available to view.
-We ask that you contact us to book a session, preferably giving at last three days notice, quoting the accession number and/or the mss number if given in the listings.
+We ask that you contact us to book a session giving at last three days notice, quoting the accession number and/or the manuscript number if given in the listings.

 Information about our collections can be found on the right hand lower menu and we hope to add more information about the collections the more they are worked upon.